 And it was Cinderella who inspired book four, Miss Bradshaw’s Bought Betrothal, except there are no pumpkins and Prince Charming is not charming at all…

-Reading Chick : Those are three brilliant tips thank you Virginia, If you were hosting a dinner party what three people would you invite?
+Those are three brilliant tips thank you, Virginia, If you were hosting a dinner party what three people would you invite?

 All I can say about that dinner party is. . .Can I come too?
-Thank you again for taking the time out of your busy schedule to chat with me today Virginia, I have just one more cheeky question, just for fun. . .What is your all-time favorite naughty but nice food?
+Thank you again for taking the time out of your busy schedule to chat with me today Virginia, I have just one more cheeky question, just for fun. . .What is your all-time favourite naughty but nice food?

-Reading Chick : Ooh yummy!!
-Lemon Drizzle and a cup of tea my idea of heaven, Thank you again Virginia.
+Ooh yummy!!
+Lemon Drizzle and a cup of tea are my idea of heaven, Thank you again, Virginia.

 That Despicable Rogue is available now and her second novel, Her Enemy at the Altar, comes out in July 2016.

-If you would like to learn more about Virginia and what she is up to then click on on of the links, virginia always loves hearing from her readers.
+If you would like to learn more about Virginia and what she is up to then click on one of the links, Virginia always loves hearing from her readers.